Gerald and Charlene Gallego: Aftermath

 In 1989, Gerald's half-brother, David Raymond Hunt, was charged with the 1980 murders of John Riggins and Sabrina Gonsalves in Davis, California, a crime investigators long suspected a copycat had committed to deflect suspicion from Gerald and Charlene.
 Hunt's wife Suellen and two acquaintances were also charged.
-While awaiting trial, Suellen filed a $1.5 million lawsuit alleging libel in the 1990 book A Venom in the Blood, which she claimed falsely accused her of murdering Gerald and Hunt's mother, even though her 1986 death had been officially ruled a suicide.
+While awaiting trial, Suellen filed a $1.5 million lawsuit alleging libel in the 1990 book A Venom in the Blood, which she claimed falsely accused her of murdering Gerald and Hunt's mother, whose 1986 death had been officially ruled a suicide.
 All four defendants were eventually cleared of murdering Riggins and Gonsalves by DNA evidence.
 (Note: Decades later, a man named Richard Hirschfield was convicted of murdering Riggins and Gonsalves and sentenced to death.)

 Gerald and Charlene were cited as the source of inspiration for serial rapists James Daveggio and Michelle Michaud, who kidnapped and sexually assaulted seven women, killing one, in Northern California in the mid-1990s.
 They had even purchased the couple's trading cards in a serial killer-themed deck as well as the book The Sex Slave Murders, which detailed their crimes.

 Gerald Gallego died at Renown Regional Medical Center on July 18, 2002, from advanced colorectal cancer.
 He had been seriously ill for approximately four months but refused to accept any treatments aimed at prolonging his life, instead opting to be sedated with painkillers.
 He was 56.
-His death was among a series of inmate deaths mentioned by assistant federal public defender Michael Pescetta during an investigation into Ely State Prison management, which had been accused of not providing adequate medical care to inmates suffering from poor health, though prison officials persisted that Gerald was an exception because he had been offered treatment but refused.
+His death was among a series of inmate deaths mentioned by assistant federal public defender Michael Pescetta during an investigation into Ely State Prison management, which had been accused of not providing adequate medical care to inmates suffering from poor health, though prison officials maintained that Gerald was an exception because he had been offered treatment but refused.

 In 2013, Charlene was discovered living in the Sacramento area.
-During another televised interview, she continued to distance herself from Gerald and bragged that she was the reason he was sentenced to death.
-She offered sympathy towards the victims and claimed she "tried to save some of their lives."
+During a televised interview, she again distanced herself from Gerald and bragged that she was responsible for his death sentence.
+She expressed sympathy for the victims and claimed she "tried to save some of their lives."